Suraj994iitkgp/automated_hazard_analysis/README.md

 # Hazard Analyser

-**Hazard Analyser** is an AI-powered tool designed to automatically analyze incident reports and generate comprehensive hazard assessments.
-Leveraging the **Ollama API** with the **LLaMA 3 model** and advanced **prompt engineering**, this tool identifies key elements of industrial hazards and calculates risk metrics to aid decision-making and documentation.
+**Hazard Analyser** is an AI-powered web tool for automatic hazard analysis of industrial incident reports, powered by a custom implementation of the LLaMA 3 model served locally via Ollama and sophisticated prompt engineering.
+It delivers detailed, structured risk assessments and documentation-ready reports directly through a chat interface.
+Additionally, for each of the query the results from the chatbot is stored automatically in a tabular format as .csv in the excel file for futher use cases.

 ---